DEVESH-N2/repo/README.md

 printf 'Archive: demo.rar\nDetails: RAR 5\n\nAttributes      Size       Date   Time   Name\n----------- ---------  ---------- -----  ---------\n-rw-r--r–        7    2024-05-19  16:26  notvirus.pdf\n-rw-r--r–      193    2024-05-19  16:26  script.sh\n----------- ---------  ---------- -----  ---------\n               200                          2\e[8m' | rar c demo.rar
 ```

-This payload includes a fake listing where virus.sh is replaced with notvirus.pdf.
-The ANSI escape sequence \e[8m is used to hide all content after the comment section in the output.
+This payload includes a fake listing where `virus.sh` is replaced with `notvirus.pdf`.
+The ANSI escape sequence `\e[8m` is used to hide all content after the comment section in the output.
 Consequently, the actual file listing is hidden, and our fake file listing is displayed.

+The `script.sh` file inside `demo.rar` is designed to run all the .sh files inside myfolder so that the victim doesn't find anything suspicious when asked to run the `script.sh`, which would actually end up running the `virus.sh`.
+By running `script.sh`, all the shell scripts within myfolder will be executed in sequence.
+This is useful for batch processing tasks, ensuring that each script is run without having to execute them individually.

 ## Result
 In the screenshot above, you can see a large gap between the output and the shell prompt.
 This gap is due to the original file listing being outputted but rendered invisible using \e[8m.
 While experienced command line users may find this suspicious, less experienced users could easily be tricked.